acharyaarish/acharyaarish/README.md

 ## Featured Projects

 ### [Wildlife Incidents Dashboard](https://github.com/acharyaarish/wildlife_incidents_dashboard)
-Deep analysis of wildlife incidents leveraging AWS EC2 for real-time data handling and insights.
+Analysis of wildlife incidents using AWS EC2 for real-time data handling and insights.

 ### [Dog Breed Detector Game](https://github.com/acharyaarish/dog_breed_detector)
-Interactive Dog Breed web application using React and Node.js, integrating real-time data fetching from the Dog CEO API.
+A web application for identifying dog breeds using React and Node.js, with real-time data from the Dog CEO API.

 ### [Sales Dashboard Analysis](https://github.com/acharyaarish/Excel_Dashboard)
-Utilizes Pivot Tables in Excel to dynamically represent sales data and trends for strategic decision-making.
+An Excel dashboard that uses Pivot Tables to represent sales data and trends for decision-making.

 ### [EdTech Platform Enhancement](https://paldip.com)
-Significant contributions to the usability and functionality of an educational technology platform, improving its utility in academic settings.
+Contributions to improving the usability and functionality of an educational technology platform.

 ## Motivational Quote